 Eating suggestions follow the eating plan to help guide people in changing food behaviors.
-They can print off their eating plan and daily check off foods as they eat helping them stay focused on their eating in real time.
+They can print off their eating plan daily and check off foods as they eat helping them stay focused on their eating in real time.

 HELP will guide people to achieve their weight goal while making healthy food choices from HELP Essential Foods™, choosing appropriate portion sizes and changing eating behaviors that caused weight gain without making drastic changes in the foods they prefer.
-It creates a personalized healthy eating plan that is flexible and adaptable enough to fit people's food preferences and life style for the rest of their life.
+It creates a personalized healthy eating plan that is flexible and adaptable enough to fit people's food preferences and food style for the rest of their life.

 Search Ask the Dietitian